amiraTech/amiraTech/README.md

 - [PromptQuest:](https://github.com/oyefola/spicyforerunners) A educational gamified app integrating OpenAI API to foster creativity and critical thinking in children.
 Developed collaboratively in a 4-day hackathon at Google.

 ### 🌱 Interests:
-- Finance, Technology, Fitness, Football
+- Gaming, Finance, Technology, Fitness, Football